 There would generally need to be serious problems for a premises to be considered unfit for human habitation.

 A tenant may want to vacate the premises before the end of a fixed-term agreement.
-Generally – in the absence of an agreement to the contrary – if the tenant moves out prior to the end of the fixed-term lease, the tenant will be liable to compensate the landlord for breaking the lease.
+Generally (without an agreement to the contrary), if a tenant moves out before the end of a fixed-term lease, the tenant is liable to compensate the landlord for breaking the lease.

-Prior to handing back the keys to the premises, tenant are strongly encouraged to seek legal advice, to determine if any other avenues available to terminate the tenancy under the RT Act.
+Prior to handing back the keys to the premises, tenants are strongly encouraged to seek legal advice, to determine if any other avenues available to terminate the tenancy under the RT Act.

 Once the tenant has vacated the premises, the tenancy agreement has terminated and they are no longer liable to pay rent.
 However, the landlord is entitled to make a claim for compensation for any period of lost rental that has resulted from the tenant moving out before the end of the fixed term.